Mumbai got 95% of rainfall recorded this month in just six days

-Mumbai received more than 95 per cent of the rainfall recorded this month so far between June 24 and 29, the India Meteorological Department's (IMD) data showed.
+Mumbai received more than 95 per cent of the rainfall recorded this month between June 24 and 29, the India Meteorological Department's (IMD) data showed.

 The June normal for Colaba observatory in south Mumbai is 542.3 mm.
 This year, it recorded 395 mm rainfall, of which 371.4 mm rain was received during June 24 to 29.